crowdtainer/dapp-contracts/UserStories.md

 Only the *selling side* (deployer of the contract, i.e. service/product provider) is able to switch the contract into "Delivery" state.
 This is used to simultaneously withdraw the funds and signal that the provider agrees with the orders and represents her/his "signature" of the agreement to the sale terms.

-If the deployer/service provider for whatever reason is no longer interested or able to provide the service/products (by not switching the contract to this state), it eventually enter into "Expired" state.
+If the deployer/service provider for whatever reason is no longer interested or able to provide the service/products it is possible for the provider to manually signal this via smart contract method, or it eventually enter into "Expired" state if no action is taken.
+Both these conditions put the project state to `Failed` mode, in which participants may withdraw their contributed funds.

-Once the smart contract is in "Delivery" state, it is no longer possible for participants to withdraw their funds.
+Once the smart contract is in "Delivery" state however, it is no longer possible for participants to withdraw their funds.
 Should an event happen where the provider can't deliver the promised services, dispute resolution happens via normal means, and the provider needs to return the funds manually.

 > Note: Future versions will add an oracle and other verification methods, so that funds are withdrawn in steps over time (upon confirmation of milestones) and not up-front all at once, thus reducing the need to trust in the local existing legal system for disputes related to the contractual sale.